 You need to have your signature notarized on a document.
 You found Blue Ink Notary, a notary shop or a UPS store in your area.
 What happens next when you are in front of the notary is likely going through your mind.
-Here are the details to having your signature notarized:
+Here are 7 steps how to get your document notarized:

 Personal Appearance - as a person needing notarization, you must personally appear before the notary at the time that services are requested.
 We must both be present in the same room when the notarization takes place.
 Notarization may not take place over the phone and you cannot send someone in place of you.